-How we reconfigured an apartment to suit our client’s lifestyle
+How we reworked the plan of a Chelsea apartment to reflect our client’s lifestyle.

 Understanding our clients’ needs takes time.
-But it is time well invested, and it’s the first step in our projects.
+But it is time well invested and the first step in all our projects.

-Our client bought her Sloane Square apartment for it size and light.
+Our client bought her Sloane Square apartment for its size and light.
 She loved the tall windows and original plasterwork.
 Yet, the apartment’s big kitchen and extra guest bedroom did not suit her.
-She barely cooks and rarely has guests.
+She does not cook and rarely has guests.
 The place lacked a proper dressing room, and the bathroom had no window.
 It was not ideal for a fashion lover.

 We remodelled the lower floor.
 We added a new dressing room with tall, cedar-lined wardrobes.
 A niche with glass doors and shelves now holds her shoes.
 The dressing room also connects the master bedroom and the bathroom, acting as a lobby.

-The reduced kitchen received a similar glamorous treatment.
+The reduced kitchen received a similarly glamorous treatment.
 It now features a 1960s pendant light, parquet floors, and plaster cornices to match the drawing room’s.

 A striking purple unit sits under the tall windows and doubles as a cocktail cabinet.